 The whole compliance programme is underpinned by the importance of identifying an accurate range of your environment.
 A Qualified Security Assessor (QSA), at this point, will help you identify those areas of the business that store, process and transmit cardholder data in relation to the strategy phase identified above.
 This ensures that the strategies relating to scope reduction are documented and agreed.
 A clear and negligible scope for compliance should remain at the end of this stage.

-The current compliance status is considered to form an important part of all remediating decisions, as that can enhance the effectiveness of any PCI DSS project.
-The applicable requirements that are identified during the scoping phase are lined up against a full review carried out onsite of the identified card data environment (CDE).
-Each area of non-compliance is documented and recorded and forms part of a security improvement plan with advice being provided on how to turn the bad areas into good areas.
+The current compliance status is considered to form an important part of all remediating decisions, as that can enhance the effectiveness of any PCI-DSS project.
+The applicable requirements that are identified during the scoping phase are lined up against a full review carried out on-site of the identified card data environment (CDE).
+Each area of non-compliance is documented and recorded and forms a part of the security improvement plan with advice being provided on how to turn the bad areas into good areas.

 All of the requirements of the PCI Security Standards Council underpin the onsite assessment as it is delivered accordingly.
 This can lead to a complete Report on Compliance or help with a Self-Assessment Questionnaire as needed.